-- Use the data and findings in the FHEA document to guide local Consolidated Planning Processes, ongoing CDBG and HOME funding allocations, Housing Elements Processes, and other city planning documents. - Actively seek funding for marginalized or distressed communities, such as Transit Oriented Development Funds, Strategic Growth Council grants, HCD's Housing-Related Parks Program, Safe Routes to School, and Brownfield funding. - Develop and implement a proactive code enforcement program that holds property owners accountable and proactively plans for resident relocation when necessary. - Consider new technologies and/or products such as modular housing construction to reduce costs and increase access to housing. - Prioritize basic infrastructure improvements like water, sewer, and street lights.

-- Support acquisition and rehabilitation programs to combat vacant or blighted properties. - Use the FHEA data and the opportunity indices to help guide site selection of affordable housing developments. - Use design tools to seamlessly integrate affordable housing development into larger mixed-income developments. - Develop a program to educate and encourage landlords to accept Housing Choice Vouchers.
+- Use the data and findings in the FHEA document to guide local Consolidated Planning Processes, ongoing CDBG and HOME funding allocations, Housing Elements Processes, and other city planning documents. - Actively seek funding for marginalized or distressed communities, such as Transit Oriented Development Funds, Strategic Growth Council grants, HCD's Housing-Related Parks Program, Safe Routes to School, and Brownfield funding. - Develop and implement a proactive code enforcement program that holds property owners accountable and proactively plans for resident relocation when necessary. - Consider new technologies and/or products such as modular housing construction to reduce costs and increase access to housing. - Prioritize basic infrastructure improvements like water, sewer, and street lights. - Support acquisition and rehabilitation programs to combat vacant or blighted properties. - Use the FHEA data and the opportunity indices to help guide site selection of affordable housing developments. - Use design tools to seamlessly integrate affordable housing development into larger mixed-income developments. - Develop a program to educate and encourage landlords to accept Housing Choice Vouchers.

 The City will also provide information on fair housing services through printed material to be available at City Hall and on the City's website.
+The City will arrange for provisions of Spanish translation materials and provide interpreters at community workshops.

-Objectives: 1) Continue to refer fair housing inquires to GBLA and provide fair hous information at City Hall, on the City's website, and at other pu buildings.
-2) Host a community meeting in the in the City during the development of the State AFH.
-3) Support the recommendations of the San Joaquin Valley Fair Housing and Equity Assessment.
-Agency: City of Arvin (City Manager and CDD) and GBLA Financing: General Fund (if available) Time Frame: Annually 2017-2023
+Objectives:1) Continue to refer fair housing inquires to GBLA and provide fair housing information at City Hall, on the City's website, and at other public buildings.2) Host a community meeting in the in the City during the development of the State AFH.3) Support the recommendations of the San Joaquin Valley Fair Housing and Equity Assessment.Agency:City of Arvin (City Manager and CDD) and GBLAFinancing:General Fund (if available)Time Frame:Annually 2017-2023